mgxd/ohbm2024/slides.md

 ## Brain Extraction

-* Modified antsBrainExtraction workflow, using input T2w -> atlas, and then coregistering functionals.
+* Modified `antsBrainExtraction` workflow, using input T2w -> atlas, and then coregistering structurals (if available).

-* Two new infant templates, which includes various timepoints (i.e. cohorts) which can be age matched to more similarly align with expected participant
+* Infant templates, which includes various timepoints (i.e. cohorts) which can be age matched to the participant.

 ???

-UNC infant template (default) - neonate, 1 year old, 2 year old, MNIInfant - multiple timepoints, though masks leave something to be desired
+UNC infant template (default) - neonate, 1 year old, 2 year old, (You may hear elements in Fan's presentation)

+MNIInfant - multiple timepoints, though masks leave something to be desired

 ---